Carousel by nebbyJen

 A deep sigh filled the line.
 "Did he set himself on fire, again?"

-Carson looked to the injured man and grimaced when his own thoughts from earlier were echoed back at him.
+Carson looked to Atlantis's chief scientist and grimaced when his own thoughts from earlier were echoed back at him.
 "No, it's a bit more serious than that, I believe.
 We might have an intruder."

 Sheppard's voice instantly became more alert.
 "Is anyone hurt?"